-Our Manager provides us with all of our staff other than our Chief Executive Officer, Executive Vice President and Chief Financial Officer.
+Our Manager provides us with all of our staff other than our Chief Executive Officer and Chief Financial Officer.
 Our executive officers have the authority to hire additional staff as they deem necessary.

-As of December 31, 2011, approximately 640 seagoing staff served on our vessels.
-We employ no seagoing staff directly.
-Instead, certain subsidiaries of Teekay Corporation employ the crews for all vessels.
+As of December 31, 2012, approximately 900 seagoing staff served on our vessels.
+The majority of our subsidiaries employ seagoing staff directly and certain subsidiaries of Teekay Corporation employ the crews for one of our vessels.
 These crews serve on the vessels pursuant to service agreements between our Manager, acting on our behalf, and those subsidiaries.
-The salaries and other costs associated with the crews supplied by Teekay Corporation are among the items covered by technical management fees payable by us under the Management Agreement.

-Teekay Corporation regards attracting and retaining motivated seagoing personnel as a top priority.
+Teekay Corporation and its affiliates regard attracting and retaining motivated seagoing personnel as a top priority.
 Teekay Corporation has entered into a Collective Bargaining Agreement with the Philippine Seafarers' Union, an affiliate of the International Transport Workers' Federation (or ITF), and a Special Agreement with ITF London, which covers substantially all of the officers and seamen that operate our vessels.
 We believe that Teekay Corporation's relationships with these labor unions are good.